-- 11236 Mathematics Standard (2 units Year 11) - 15232 Mathematics Standard 1 (Exam) (2 units Year 12) - 16611 Mathematics Life Skills (2 units Year 11) - 15231 Mathematics Standard 1 (2 units Year 12) - 15236 Mathematics Standard 2 (2 units Year 12) - 16611 Mathematics Life Skills (2 units Year 12)
+- 11236 Mathematics Standard (2 units Year 11) - 15232 Mathematics Standard 1 (Exam) (2 units Year 12) - 15231 Mathematics Standard 1 (2 units Year 12) - 15236 Mathematics Standard 2 (2 units Year 12)

 The Mathematics Advanced course is a calculus-based course focused on developing student awareness of mathematics as a unique and powerful way of viewing the world to investigate order, relation, pattern, uncertainty and generality.
 The course provides students with the opportunity to develop ways of thinking in which problems are explored through observation, reflection and reasoning.